Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/_index.md

 Velociraptor’s ability for data manipulation is a core platform capability that drives a lot of the great content we have available in terms of data parsing for artifacts and live analysis.
-After observing a recent engagement with several encoded Cobalt Strike beacons, then finding sharable files on VirusTotal,  I thought it would be a good opportunity to walk through some workflow around data manipulation and VQL for analysis.
+After observing a recent engagement with several less common encoded Cobalt Strike beacons, then finding sharable files on VirusTotal,  I thought it would be a good opportunity to walk through some workflow around data manipulation and VQL for analysis.